Date

 08:30 – 10.00

-Discussion 1: A Lay of the Land – how AI will transform Africa’s socio-economic landscape
+Workshop 1: A Lay of the Land – how AI will transform Africa’s socio-economic landscape

 This session examines how banks must anticipate changes in demographics, technology and economic structures and adapt for long-term relevance.
 It connects macro trends with banking strategy, helping leaders align their institution’s vision with the evolving marketplace.